 Last Updated on

-According to salesforce, “80% of consumers prefer to shop with brands who provide personalised experiences.”
-This means creating a customer-centric experience should be a priority for every business.
+According to Salesforce, “80% of consumers prefer to shop with brands that provide personalised experiences.”
+This means that creating a customer-centric experience should be a priority for every business.

 What is website personalisation?

-The goal of website personalisation is to provide a tailored experience that is contextually relevant to the visitor and surfaces content on a personalised basis that is most relevant to them.
+The goal of website personalisation is to provide a tailored experience that is contextually relevant to the visitor which shows relevant content on a personalised basis.

 Amazon.com is the perfect example of website personalisation.
 Visitors who have visited the website before will see their previously browsed items on the homepage when they return to their site.